giis-uniovi/qacover/README.md

 To generate reports you have three options:

-- From the commandline: Download the
+- From the command line: Download the
   [`qacover-model` standalone reporter](https://central.sonatype.com/artifact/io.github.giis-uniovi/qacover-model)
   as shown in the quick start and execute:
 ```bash